missionpinball/mpf-docs/howto/display/widget_positioning.rst

 Fortunately MPF does all this math for you.

-When you configure a widget in MPF, you can config its "anchor" point (both ``anchor_x`` for the horizontal anchor and ``anchor_y`` for the veritcal anchor.)
+When you configure a widget in MPF, you can config its "anchor" point (both ``anchor_x`` for the horizontal anchor and ``anchor_y`` for the vertical anchor.)

 A widget's anchor setting tells MPF what point on the widget is used to position it on the slide.
 Here are some examples which show how various anchor settings are applied to different widgets.
-The red bullseye target represents the point that's used by MPF to position that widget with each type of anchor settings.
+The red bulls-eye target represents the point that's used by MPF to position that widget with each type of anchor settings.

 .. image:: widget_anchors.png